ij-plugins/ijp-dcraw/ReadMe.md

 You can control how raw or how processed the opened image is.
 This enables extracting sensor data that is lost when image is converted to a standard viewing format.
-You can chose to concentrate on image analysis rather than on making an eye-pleasing pictures.
+You can choose to concentrate on image analysis rather than on making an eye-pleasing pictures.

 The plugin installs under `Plugins` > `Input-Output` > `DCRaw Reader`.